andrewkern/bio399/bio399_syllabus_2020.md

 other students to do a bit of research on your own and then present to the class.

 ## Discussion Section
-Discussion will be a chance for further review of the programing material with Elliot, our talented TA.
+Discussion will be a chance for further review of the programing material with Elliott (eabe@cas.uoregon.edu), our talented TA.
 Material in discussion section is meant purely to fill in details of what we cover in lectures, not go beyond what we have learned in class.